SleepyNinja0o/ZenggeBLEMeshBleak/README.md

 Zengge App Database (ZGMeshDB)
 -----------
+The communication to your Zengge BLE Mesh device is encrypted.<br/>
+You will need to pull the encryption keys from the ZGMeshDB database on your phone after pairing.<br/><br/>
 On a rooted Android device, the ZGMeshDB database file can be found here:<br/>
 /data/data/com.zengge.telinkmeshlight/databases/ZGMeshDB<br/>

+I believe there is a way to pair and generate encryption keys from your computer to bypass the above.
+I am looking into this<br/>

 I have included the location of the values you need in the example below in the following format:<br/>
 (DB Table - DB Column)<br/>